cjjeakle/traffic-tool/README.md

 In light of these findings, I've deprecated this project.
 I'll leave it up, however, to act as a quick reference for any future HTML geolocation API projects.

 ## The Premise:
-I designed this tool after reading [an article](http://trafficwaves.org/) likening traffic slow-downs to waves.
-It made incredible sense.
-By traveling at or below your average speed across a window of traffic, you ideally won't need to slow down for temporary pockets of low speed.
+I designed this tool after reading through [a site](http://trafficwaves.org/) likening traffic slow-downs to compression in a longitudinal wave.
+The comparison made incredible sense.
+Based on this, one can travel at or below their average speed across a window of traffic and smooth out the more compressed sections.
+This allows you to travel at a constant rate, avoiding temporary pockets of low speed.

-Beyond that article, this [Reddit thread](https://www.reddit.com/r/askscience/comments/1lqdzo/traffic_engineers_what_causes_the_pulsatile_flow/) features some intuitive, in-depth videos and explanations.
+Beyond that site, this [Reddit thread](https://www.reddit.com/r/askscience/comments/1lqdzo/traffic_engineers_what_causes_the_pulsatile_flow/) features some intuitive, in-depth videos and explanations.

-This tool was created to calculate a moving average of your speed, which gives you a ballpark target speed to maintain.
+This tool calculates a moving average of your speed, which gives you a ballpark target speed to maintain.
 By traveling at or below the average of your stopping and going, you can defer or even avoid slowing down in traffic.
 This can make for a smoother ride, less wear on your car, and perhaps even a less frustrating day.

 Of course, this tool is an experiment.
 It's entirely possible knowing your current average speed over some window in time will have no bearing on your average speed during upcoming stretches of time.
 As always with free software and experiments of this sort, caveat emptor.